Your store can be configured to show prices in different currencies and allow customers to check out using their preferred method.

-How can I add additional currencies
+How can I add additional currencies?

 How do multiple currencies work?

-The base currency is the default currency your store is set to, for example, GBP.
+The base currency is the default currency your store is set to, for example, USD.
 Every currency is derived from the base currency based on the exchange rate.
 That is what we call a local currency.